Meeco/docs/guides/credentials/issue-credentials.md

 ## Generate a credential

 Generating a credential requires issuance data and data related to the credential subject.
-This data is structured following the datamodel of [W3C Verifiable Credential Core Data Model](https://www.w3.org/TR/vc-data-model/#core-data-model) in combination with the structure of the chosen credential schema.
+This data is structured following the data model of [W3C Verifiable Credential Core Data Model](https://www.w3.org/TR/vc-data-model/#core-data-model) in combination with the structure of the chosen credential schema.
 The following endpoint resolves the associated DIDs and performs a number of coherency checks.
 The result is a JWT ready to be signed.

 **Endpoint**